readthedocs/readthedocs.org/docs/user/advertising/advertising-details.rst

 and we try to respect the different viewpoints as much as possible while also accomplishing our own goals.

+We have taken steps to address some of the privacy concerns surrounding GA.
+These steps apply to analytics only collected by Read the Docs, since project authors could follow a different policy if they add GA to their projects.

+* Users can opt-out of analytics by using the Do Not Track feature of their browser.
+* Read the Docs instructs Google to anonymize IP addresses sent to them.
+* The cookie set by GA is a session (non-persistent) cookie rather than the default 2 years.

 Why we use analytics
 ~~~~~~~~~~~~~~~~~~~~